Research on Jewellery marks/signatures C to D

 Dawson Nelson - (1859 - 1942) Founded the Artificer's Guild in 1901 in London's Chiswick district.
 Taken over 2 years later by Montague Fordham.
 Arts & Crafts era.

 DeLizza & Elter (D & E) - 1947 - 1990s, Brooklyn, US company sold worldwide.
-Made jewelry also for other companies including Weiss, Kramer, Hobe, Eisenberg, Sarah Coventry and hundreds of others.
+Made jewellery also for other companies including Weiss, Kramer, Hobe, Eisenberg, Sarah Coventry and hundreds of others.
 Also sold under the name "Juliana".
 Glitzy jewels produced over a long period of time with most unsigned but have features that pronounce them as D & E.

 DeNicola - 1957 - 1973, New York, US company.
 Founded by Jerry De Nichola in the 1950s.
-Collectible for their Zodiac pieces and interesting unusual designs including the angel and George & Dragon design.
+Collectable for their Zodiac pieces and interesting unusual designs including the angel and George & Dragon design.
 In 1962 they produced a series of sea life inspired pieces called "Real Life" followed in 1964 by the "Young American" series.
 Became part of Capri before closing down in 1973.

 Denton China English china manufacturers originally based in Stoke on Trent where most of the UK potteries started.
 Now based in Berkshire.
 Produced a range of china flower jewellery.
 Brooches and earring, matching sets can be found.
-Bone china jewellery to buy.

 Demario Robert - 1945 - 1965, NY USA company.

-Destiny - UK company selling silver jewellery.
+Destiny - a UK company selling silver jewellery.

 Diamonds and Pearls - Small UK stores selling costume pieces.
 Available briefly in the mid-2000s.
 They may be no longer trading.

 Dodds - 1952 - 1997.
 New Jersey, USA.
-Sold jewellery kits as well as jewelry.
+Sold jewellery kits as well as jewellery.
 Can also have the following signatures due to the location: West 31 street, 11 w 30 st inc, 30 w st inc, w 30 st inc and also Doddz.
 Famous for their cat pins.

 D'Orlan - 1957 - present, a Canadian company.
 Founder Maurice Bradden, a protege of Marcel Boucher and first designed for the Avon, Belleville company.
 He established a factory in Canada in 1957.
-Manufacturer for Lancel and Nina Ricci jewelry.
+Manufacturer for Lancel and Nina Ricci jewellery.
 Famous for using Austrian crystal and producing good quality pieces.